VasilisThePikachu/VasilisThePikachu/README.md

 ### I'm Vasilis

 - 💻 Want to work with computer science
-- 🌱 Currently working with Minecraft Servers and Web
+- 🌱 Currently working with Minecraft Servers, Web and fucking around with AI
 - 🎮 Epic gamer
 - 🐈 Proud Poke-Fur